artsy/garner/README.md

 Invalidation
 ------------

 You must take care of data invalidation on save.
 Garner currently includes a mixin with support for [Mongoid](https://github.com/mongoid/mongoid).
-Add `config/initializers/mongoid_document.rb`.
+Extend `Mongoid::Document` as follows (eg. in `config/initializers/mongoid_document.rb`).

 ``` ruby
 module Mongoid